emerichunter/emerichunter.github.io/_drafts/2018-01-11-plotting_sadf.md

 In case you didn't know you can even graph in a linux terminal.
 The most basic being: the dumb terminal.

-[picture]
+[picture of dumb term]

 But you need to get everything to work, and not spend too much time on this endeavor.

 So let's get a tool to do just that...
 Wait!
-I already made one!
+I just made one!

 ### Enters the Savior

 Some time ago, I made this tool and recently I made it more dynamic so that it can take many different options.
-Because sometimes, this kind of things can help.
-Depending on the context.
+Because sometimes, this kind of things can help depending on the context.
 If you are poor, you have nothing and no one is there to help you or provide you with any tool, this might save your life... or save you from a lot of trouble at the very least.

 link to git